evant/gsonvalue/README.md

 The following features are not supported.
 They may be added if there is enough demand.

-* Inheritance, parent fields and methods are not considered.
 * `@Adapter` annotations.
 * Versioning support.
 * `@Expose` and exclusion strategies.